Stress-Free, Gentle Dental Sedation

 - Oral Conscious Sedation

-Also commonly known as “laughing gas,” nitrous oxide is administered through a mask that rests comfortably over the patient’s nose throughout the procedure.
-Nitrous oxide creates a feeling of giddiness, like you want to laugh, and dental anxiety melts away.
-The effects of nitrous oxide wear off a few minutes after the mask is removed, and patients are allowed to drive themselves home afterward.
+Laughing gas is administered through a mask that rests comfortably over the patient’s nose throughout the procedure.
+Laughing gas creates a feeling of giddiness, like you want to laugh, and dental anxiety melts away.
+The effects of laughing gas wear off a few minutes after the mask is removed, and patients are allowed to drive themselves home afterward.

 Oral Conscious Sedation